gruntwork-io/docs/docs/2.0/reference/pipelines/configurations-as-code/index.md

 }
 ```

-In this example, Pipelines will use OIDC to authenticate with AWS and assume the `role-to-assume-for-plans` role in the AWS account with ID `an-aws-account-id` when running Terragrunt plan commands.
+In this example, Pipelines authenticates with AWS using OIDC and assumes the `role-to-assume-for-plans` role within the AWS account identified by `an-aws-account-id` when executing Terragrunt plan commands.